aquasecurity/trivy-operator/docs/getting-started/installation/troubleshooting.md

 ```
 kubectl get vulnerabilityreports -n applications
-k get vulnerabilityreport -n applications
 No resources found in applications namespace.
 ```

-If we take a look at the `get pods` command, the description of the trivy-operaotr pod and its logs, we'll see some interesting messages that will help us understand why the reports aren't being generated.
+If we take a look at the `get pods` command, the description of the trivy-operator pod and its logs, we'll see some interesting messages that will help us understand why the reports aren't being generated.

 ```
 kubectl get pods -n trivy-system